For Bill and Taffy Ragan, founders of Bill Ragan Roofing Company, their They Ask, You Answer journey goes all the way back to February 2017.

 Bill Ragan Roofing Company is as much of a small family business as it gets: The only three people on staff when they initially started working with IMPACT were Bill, Taffy, and their daughter Andrea (along with other subcontractors).

-They weren’t the kind of business that made light of hiring new people and bringing on headcount, so when they heard Marcus talk about creating content for their website that will drive traffic, revenue, and sales, they gave it their best effort to do it themselves.
+They weren’t the kind of business that made light of hiring new people and bringing on headcount, so when they heard Marcus talk about creating content for their website that will drive traffic, revenue, and sales, they gave it their best effort to do their inbound marketing themselves.

 However, none of them were trained on what that content really needed to look like and how to optimize it to get the results they were looking for.